Innovation management: Innovation management

 Innovation management (IM) is based on some of the ideas put forth by the Austrian economist Joseph Schumpeter, working during the 1930s, who identified innovation as a significant factor in economic growth.
 His book "Capitalism, Socialism and Democracy" first fully developed the concept of creative destruction.

 Innovation management helps an organization grasp an opportunity and use it to create and introduce new ideas, processes, or products industriously.
 Creativity is the basis of innovation management; the end goal is a change in services or business process.
 Innovative ideas are the result of two consecutive steps, imitation and invention.

 By utilizing innovation management tools, management can trigger and deploy the creative capabilities of the work force for the continuous development of an organization.
-Common tools include brainstorming, prototyping, product lifecycle management, ideation, TRIZ, Phase–gate model, project management, product line planning and portfolio management.
+Common tools include brainstorming, prototyping, product lifecycle management, ideation, TRIZ, Phase–gate model, bonus payments, project management, product line planning and portfolio management.
 The process can be viewed as an evolutionary integration of organization, technology, and market, by iterating series of activities: search, select, implement and capture.

-Innovation processes can either be pushed or pulled through development.
-A pushed process is based on existing or newly invented technology that the organization has access to.
+Innovation processes can be pushed or pulled through development.
+A pushed process is based on existing or new technology that the organization has access to.
 The goal is to find profitable applications for the already-existing technology.
 A pulled process, by contrast, is based on finding areas where customers' needs are not met and finding solutions to those needs.
 To succeed with either method, an understanding of both the market and the problems are needed.
 By creating multi-functional development teams, containing both workers or users plus marketers, both dimensions can be solved.

 Innovation, although not sufficient alone, is a necessary prerequisite for the continued survival and development of enterprises.
 The most direct way of business innovation is through technological innovation, disruptive innovation or social innovation.
 Management of innovation, however, plays a significant role in promoting technological and institutional innovation.

 The goal of innovation management within an organization is to cultivate a suitable environment to encourage innovation.
 The suitable environment would help the organizations get more cooperation projects, even 'the take-off platform for business ventures'.
 Senior management's support is crucial to successful innovation; clear direction, endorsement, and support are essential to innovation pursuits.